-There is a long history of creative arts in our community, including Aboriginal art and cultural activities, arts and crafts, professional arts practitioners across a range of platforms and formats, festivals and events.
+There is a long history of creative arts in our community, including Aboriginal art and cultural activities, arts and crafts, and community and professional arts practitioners across a range of platforms and formats, festivals and events.

-Council began a more structured, strategic journey in relation to creative arts development in 2005, with the preparation of the Eurobodalla Shire Cultural Plan 2006 - 2010.
+Council began a more structured, strategic journey in relation to creative arts development in 2002, supporting the establishment of the regional arts organisation South East Arts and, in 2005, with the preparation of the Eurobodalla Shire Cultural Plan 2006 - 2010.
 At that time Council's role was identified as creating 'greater awareness of the cultural impacts of Council decisions and activities and primarily to a facilitation role in the delivery of cultural services'.